OlgaCarvalho/beautiful-jekyll/work.md

 - **Aug 2021 – May 2022:** Cyber Security Analyst (SOC) at *AISI*
   * Daily SOC Level 1/2 for 2000+ stations.
-  * Monitoring intrusions, attacks and anomaly patterns for 30+ Customers.
+  * Monitoring of intrusions, attacks and anomaly patterns for 30+ Customers.
   * Investigation and enrichment of security events (Sigma rules and Sysmon EventIds patterns).
   * Risk mitigation leveraging quick response mechanisms (Process killing and Network quarantine).
   * Remediation proposals interfacing with Customer's IT team, following major incidents.
   * Detection logic adjustment to fit Customer needs.
-  * Identification of threat trends through open and premium sources and proposals of mitigation measures.
   * Digital forensic investigations of ransomware attacks (Windows environments).
+  * Reverse engineering of malicious PowerShell commands and malicious Office files.
+  * Identification of threat trends through open and premium sources to propose mitigation measures.
   * Analysis of current Customers' security level status, presented during regular steering committees with Customer, as well as solutions and best practices.
-  * Technical demonstration of Proof-of-Concepts (POCs) of exploits to raise SOC team's awareness of attacker techniques.
+  * Technical demonstrations of Proof-of-Concepts (POCs) of exploits to raise SOC team's awareness of attacker techniques.
   * Development of a Python3 tool to parse and apply Sigma Rules to logs recorded in a Sqlite database.
   * Participation on infrastructure technical proposals (Security section).
   * Onboarding of new elements to the team.
   * *Expertise*:
     * **Platforms Knowledge**:  ELK stack (Elasticsearch, Logstash, and Kibana).
+    * **Tech stack**: Python3, SQLite DB.
-    * **Cyber Defense Tools**: SentinelOne, Winlog, O365 Security, Microsoft 365 Defender (MD), Microsoft Defender for Identity (MDI), OpenCTI
+    * **Cyber Defense Tools**: SentinelOne, Winlog, O365 Security, Microsoft 365 Defender (MD), Microsoft Defender for Identity (MDI) and OpenCTI.